-- 1. Honorary board in the College: if semester average is 88% and above - 2.
-Honorary board in the University: if semester average is 94% and above

-3. Summer semesters are not calculated in this honouring.
-A student will not be listed in case of withdrawal from and/or postponement of any semester and violation of any University Bylaw

-Honouring the distinguished students at the end of each semester will be considered appropriately by the Dean and the President.
+- I. Honorary board in the College: if semester average is 88% and above - 2.
+Honorary board in the University: if semester average is 94% and above - 3.
+Summer semesters are not calculated in this honouring.
+A student will not be listed in case of withdrawal from and/ or postponement of any semester and violation of any University Bylaw Honouring the distinguished students at the end of each semester will be considered appropriately by the Dean and the President.

-Article (21) Teaching and Supervision
+Teaching and Supervision

-1. The Professors and Associate Professors in the Academic Department undertake teaching courses of postgraduate studies.

-2. The Dean is entitled to approve, based on nomination of the College Committee, that Assistant Professors in the Academic Department undertake teaching courses of postgraduate studies provided that they have teaching experience of not less than two years on the level of the first university stage.

-3. The College Council has the right to seek help from experienced specialists or those who have published papers in the same field to teach, supervise and be part of the assessment panels of master thesis or applied projects.
+- I. The Professors and Associate Professors in the Academic Department undertake teaching courses of postgraduate studies. - 2.
+The Dean is entitled to approve, based on nomination of the College Committee, that Assistant Professors in the Academic Department undertake teaching courses of postgraduate studies. - The College Council has the right to seek help from experienced specialists or those who have published papers in the same field to teach, supervise and be part of the assessment panels of master thesis or applied projects. - The Concerned Department is entitled to propose academic staff (full-time or parttime) assigned for supervising a Master's thesis and postgraduate students' research;

-- 4. The Concerned Department is entitled to propose academic staff (full-time or parttime) assigned for supervising a Master's thesis and postgraduate students' research; and the Dean, based on recommendation of the College Committee, approves a teaching staff member with a grade of Assistant Professor according to the same conditions indicated in clauses 2 and 3 of this Article. - 5.
-A thesis may be supervised by more than one supervisor, whether the second supervisor is from inside or outside the University, provided that the assistant supervisor is qualified and a holder of a PhD degree. - 6.
+and the Dean, based on recommendation of the College Committee, approves a teaching staff member with a grade of Assistant Professor according to the same conditions indicated in clauses 2 and 3 of this Article.

+- A thesis may be supervised by more than one supervisor, whether the second supervisor is from inside or outside the University, provided that the assistant supervisor is qualified and a holder of a PhD degree. - 6.
 The supervisor of the thesis commits to submitting a semester report for the Department about the student's progress in his study in order to take the necessary actions in this respect using a form prepared by the Deanship of Research and Graduate Studies.

-Article (22) Continuity in Supervision
+Continuity in Supervision